 Organic Fertilizers for Crop Production

 As greenhouse organic methods of plant production have increased in interest, the need for viable organic fertilizers has also increased.
 Organic fertilizer options in the past consisted of single sources of animal and plant by-products that varied in nutrient analysis, release and quality from source to source and batch to batch.
-Manufacturers today are providing an increasing variety of organic fertilizer products that are uniform from batch to batch both in nutrient analysis and release.
+Manufacturers today are providing an increasing variety of organic fertilizer products that are more uniform.
 This consistency is being accomplished through improved manufacturing processes and formula specifications.
 Organic products are available now as composites of several different organic materials, which help provide more balanced nutrient analyses.

 Although the process is more complicated, it is possible to obtain adequate nutrients from organic sources, but it takes more careful and creative management.
-In the past, no single organic fertilizer would provide all of the essential elements required; therefore a combination of organic materials must be devised.
+In the past, no single organic fertilizer would provide all the required essential elements; therefore, a combination of organic materials had to be devised.

-Another reason organic fertilizers are more challenging to use is that their ratio of nitrogen, phosphate and potassium are not usually in proportion to each other as considered to be traditionally correct.
-Nitrogen and potassium are traditionally both provided in the same amount while phosphate should be no more than about half the amount of nitrogen.
-Some organic nutrients sources will often result in plant growth comparable to that of plant growth with conventional fertilizers even though the traditional ratios are not in line with one another.
-If organic nutrients are added in the parts per million (ppm) nitrogen in the same level as conventional fertilizers, often there is a potential for high salt levels and organic acids that can be damaging and interfere with plant growth.
+Another reason organic fertilizers are more challenging to use is that their ratio of nitrogen, phosphate and potassium are not in the same proportion to each other as with traditional fertilizers.
+Nitrogen and potassium are traditionally both provided in the same amount in conventional N-P-K fertilizers while phosphate should be no more than half the amount of nitrogen.

 When switching to organic crop production and an organic fertilization program, be prepared to more intensively manage the fertilization program over the course of the production cycle.
 A few things to keep in mind when doing so are: